Viking, Denmark

 The numbers in the text refer to the numbers on the city map

-The green line (6) refers to Ribe Town trench the other line refers to the later fortification
+The green line (6) refers to Ribe Town ditch and a smaller rampart – the light brown line refers to the later fortification

 From Danhostel Ribe (1) you walk up Sct Peders Gade and turn right.
 Instead of continuing across the small river, which would bring you to the pedestrian street and the Middle Age part of Ribe, you turn left on Sct Nicolaj Gade (2).

-On this side of the river (Map: Nord for åen) you are in Ribe as it was defined in the Viking age.
+On this side of the river (Map: North of the River) you are in Ribe as it was defined in the Viking age.
 At the time, Ribe was almost only situated on this northern side of the Ribe river.
 (Except from 11 and 12 on the drawing).

 Underneath Sct Nicolaj Gade you will find Ribe’s (and Denmark's) first pedestrian street.
 1300 years ago, visitors and inhabitants of Ribe would go here to buy daily necessities such as food and clothes, but also luxury goods such as jewellery and knives.